alahyaoui/RainbowAttack/README.md

 # RainbowAttack
-C++ application that cracks password using a Rainbow Table
+C++ application that cracks sha256 hashed passwords using a Rainbow Table

 NB: This application has been made for learning purposes.